-Since making its BBC debut in 1963, Doctor Who has entranced several generations of fans—including a few of its future Doctors—with its quirky mix of history and sci-fi.
-You certainly know which Doctor is your favorite, but here are 20 fascinating facts you might not have known about the groundbreaking series.
+Since making its BBC debut on November 23, 1963, Doctor Who has entranced several generations of fans (including a few of its future Doctors) with its quirky mix of history and sci-fi, and even inspired plenty of Doctor Who gift ideas.
+Here are 35 fascinating facts you might not have known about the groundbreaking series.

 While even the most casual of Doctor Who fans can probably tell you that The Doctor is a “Time Lord,” an ancient alien species that has the power to travel through time, the term itself wasn’t actually used until the series’ sixth season episode “The War Games.”
 His home planet of Gallifrey wasn’t mentioned by name until 1973.

 4. The Doctor may or may not be a doctor.

 Is the Doctor really a doctor?
 According to the Second Doctor (played by Patrick Troughton), the answer is yes … or at least he thinks so.
 In the season 4 episode “The Moonbase,” the Doctor’s companion, Polly, asked what audiences had been wondering for years: “Are you a medical doctor?”
 To which the Doctor replies, “Yes, I think I was once, Polly.
 I think I took a degree once in Glasgow.
 1888 I think.”

 5. The First Doctor's health problems led to the regeneration concept.

 William Hartnell, who played the First Doctor from 1963 to 1966, was having health problems toward the end of his run on the series.
 To ensure that the show could go on without its original star, and to avoid enraging viewers who had come to love Hartnell, the showrunners decided that, instead, they would make the ability to regenerate be a part of The Doctor’s mythology.

 6. The Doctor's regeneration is supposed to feel like a bad acid trip.